-Two types of recommendations for the government are discussed here: 1) updating the costed plan during inception and 2) advocating for funding the Strategic Plan.
+Two types of recommendations for the government are discussed here: 1) Updating the costed plan during inception; and 2) advocacy for funding the strategic plan.

-Recommendations to update the costed plan during the inception phase

-The costing results suffice to initiate the inception phase.
-When focal points come on board, operational planning and implementation will be prepared and started, more information will become available and teams will build their capacities during the initial stage of implementation.
-Hence, it is recommended to start and gradually update the costed strategic plan during the inception phase, when more information becomes available.
+Recommendations to update the costed plan during the inception phase the results suffice to initiate the inception phase.
+While focal points come on board, operational planning and implementation will be prepared and started, more information will become available and teams will build their capacities during the initial stage of implementation.
+Hence, it is recommended to start and gradually update the costed action plan during the inception phase, when more information becomes available.

-To improve on this, the next costing, envisaged to be developed further during the inception phase, should include some preparation, such as training sessions or study tours for Afghan program managers and partners, so that they can improve their estimates of resource requirements needed for AFSeN-A activities.
+To improve on this, the next costing, envisaged to be developed further during the inception phase, should include some training such as training sessions or study tours for Afghan program managers and partners so that they can improve their estimates of resource requirements needed for AFSeN A activities.

-Some elements required for a costed Strategic Plan are the following (Action against Hunger, 2017): 1) well-defined population of those people who need improved access to nutrition services, primarily women and young children; 2) clarity as to the national nutrition objectives, in addition to reliable and up-to-date estimates of the baseline situation (initial) and current cover and planned interventions; 3) reliable unit costs to develop interventions and monitoring to ensure that the interventions have been delivered and can be accessed by those who need them most (with details on assumptions and calculation methods for underlying costs); and 4) well-justified costs for the management of joint actions by the various stakeholders, including coordination, multisectoral planning, establishing complete costs, communications and advocacy, system capacity-building and information management.
+Some elements required for a costed strategic plan are the following (see Action against Hunger 2017): 1) well-defined population of those people who need improved access to nutrition services, primarily women and young children; 2) clarity as to the national nutrition objectives, in addition to reliable and up to date estimates of the baseline situation (initial) and current cover and planned interventions; 3) Reliable unit costs to develop interventions and monitoring to ensure that the interventions have been delivered and can be accessed by those who need them most (with details on assumptions and calculation methods for underlying costs); and 4) well justified costs for the management of joint actions by the various stakeholders - including coordination, multi-sectoral planning, establishing complete costs, communications and advocacy, system capacity-building and managing information;

-Recommendation I: Update cost exercise during the inception phase (immediate action)
+Recommendation 1: Update cost exercise during the inception phase (immediate action)

-It will be important to build on the initial steps to derive at a more advanced, detailed and nuanced costed strategic plan during the AFSeN-A's inception phase.
-This could be done through a guided process of various meetings and workshops initially targeted to program managers and planning officers of the different sectors as well as partners involved in nutrition-specific and nutrition-sensitive interventions, and at a later stage, for finalization, to involve the MoF (foreign aid, offbudget and public sector financing).
-Generally, these workshops should be held outside of their Ministries so that the participants can concentrate on the costing exercises.
-At the workshops, participants should bring their electronic planning documents and equipment, computers and data on costs of resources that are required for nutrition-specific and nutrition-specific interventions.
-They should bring past budgets of workshops, nutrition projects and other interventions to use in estimating costs of activities.
-In addition, they should bring information on available funding from the Ministries and committed and potential donor funding.
+To derive at a more detailed costed action plan for Afghanistan, it is important to build on the initial steps to derive at a more advanced, detailed and nuanced costed action plan during the AFSeN-A's inception phase.
+This could be done through a guided process of various meetings and workshops initially targeted to program managers, planning officers of the different sectors as well as partners involved in nutrition-specific and nutrition-sensitive interventions, at a later step, for finalization, to involve the Ministry of Finance (foreign aid, off-budget and public sector financing).
+Generally these workshops should be held outside of their ministries so that the participants can concentrate on the costing exercises.
+At the workshops, participants should bring their electronic planning documents and equipment, computers and data on costs of resources that are required for nutrition-specific and nutrition-specific and public sector financing.
 It is important to emphasize that the costing is an iterative process and cannot be done in one meeting.
 Instead, it will require several meetings to complete.

-During the workshops to develop a costed strategic plan, the following activities should take place:
+During the workshops to develop a costed action plan, the following activities should take place: